Kristine Samuelson

 KRISTINE SAMUELSON

-has been an independent filmmaker since 1974.
+has been an independent filmmaker for over 25 years.
 She was nominated for an Academy Award for Arthur and Lillie and has received Artist's Fellowships from the National Endowment for the Arts and the California Arts Council.
-She is the Edward Clark Crossett Professor of Humanistic Studies in the Department of Art and Art History at Stanford University.
+She was a faculty member in the Documentary Film and Video M.F.A.
+Program at Stanford University for 32 years and is the Edward Clark Crossett Emerita Professor of Humanistic Studies in the Department of Art and Art History.
 From 1999-2006, Samuelson served on the Board of the Independent Television Service.
 She is a member of the Academy of Motion Picture Arts and Sciences.

 JOHN HAPTAS

-practiced law in Berkeley and Oakland before teaming up with Samuelson.
-He spent some years as a location sound mixer on scores of productions, including narrative features and documentaries.
-He currently works as a documentary film editor.
-His credits include Soundtrack to a Riot for Frontline World (Emmy Nomination), Hunting the Hidden Dimension, a program on fractal geometry for PBS Nova, and Inside Guantanamo Bay, a two-hour National Geographic Explorer special (editor/co-writer; Emmy nominations for Best Documentary and for Writing).
+is a documentary filmmaker and editor.
+Among his editing credits are Soundtrack to a Riot for Frontline World (Emmy Nomination), Hunting the Hidden Dimension, a program on fractal geometry for PBS Nova ("Pierre-Gilles de Gennes" Science Film Prize), Inside Guantanamo Bay, a two-hour National Geographic Explorer special (editor/co-writer; Emmy nominations for Best Documentary and for Writing), and Regarding Susan Sontag (Tribeca Film Festival, Special Jury Award; HBO broadcast).
+He is also a member of the Academy of Motion Picture Arts and Sciences.

 CONTACT US